Dog tag: Religious designation

 Custom tags showing Atheist/FSM as religion, made in response to a US Army representative refusing to print 'Atheist' on official dog tags.
 Custom dog tags are permitted as long as they adhere to US Army regulations.

-During World War II, an American dog tag could indicate only one of three religions through the inclusion of one letter: "P" for Protestant, "C" for Catholic, or "H" for Judaism (from 'Hebrew'), or (according to at least one source) "NO" to indicate no religious preference.
+During World War II, an American dog tag could indicate only one of three religions through the inclusion of one letter: "P" for Protestant, "C" for Catholic, or "H" for Jewish (from 'Hebrew'), or (according to at least one source) "NO" to indicate no religious preference.
 Army regulations (606–5) soon included X and Y in addition to P, C, and H: the X indicating any religion not included in the first three, such as Islam or Eastern Orthodoxy, and the Y indicating either no religion or a choice not to list religion.

 By the time of the Vietnam War, some IDs spelled out the broad religious choices such as PROTESTANT and CATHOLIC, rather than using initials, and also began to show individual denominations such as "METHODIST" or "BAPTIST".
 Tags varied by service, however, such as the use of "CATH" instead of "CATHOLIC" on some Navy tags.
 For those with no religious affiliation and those who chose not to list an affiliation, either the space for religion was left blank or the words "NO PREFERENCE" or "NO RELIGIOUS PREF" (or the abbreviation "NO PREF") were included.

 Although American dog tags currently include the recipient's religion as a way of ensuring that religious needs will be met (including appropriate burial rites), some personnel have them reissued without religious affiliation listed—or keep two sets, one with the designation and one without—out of fear that identification as a member of a particular religion could increase the danger to their welfare or their lives if they fell into enemy hands.
 Some Jewish personnel avoided flying over German lines during WWII with ID tags that indicated their religion, and some Jewish personnel avoid the religious designation today out of concern that they could be captured by extremists who are anti-Semitic.
 Additionally, when American troops were first sent to Saudi Arabia during the Gulf War there were allegations that some U.S. military authorities were pressuring Jewish military personnel to avoid listing their religions on their ID tags.